Recovery groups meet at every Resurrection location and online. Download a full list of opportunities here.

-Hear a testimony from a brother or sister on the journey of recovery each week at 6:15 pm Central Time in the Foundry in Building B, followed by Recovery Support Group meetings at 7 pm (various locations and/or online).
+Join us at 5:30 pm (Central Time) for pizza and fellowship, then hear a testimony from a brother or sister on the journey of recovery each week at 6:15 pm in the Foundry in Building B, followed by Recovery Support Group meetings at 7 pm (various locations and/or online).

 This 12-Step program is for ages 25 and under who are battling addictions of any type.
-The group meets Thursdays at 7 pm Central Time in Building B, room B206, as well as online via Zoom.
+The group meets 2nd and 4th Thursdays at 7 pm Central Time in Building B, Room B206, as well as online via Zoom.
 For in person meetings, please access by using the south doors of Building B.

 Al-Anon helps families and friends of alcoholics.
 Through sharing their experiences, strength and hope, the support group seeks solutions for their common problems.